olga-demidko/documentation/docs/guide/np-web-ui/scanning/managing-authentications/types/custom-auth.md

 ## Prerequisites
 *   You are an active user on [nexploit.app](https://nexploit.app/scans).
-*   Your application and authenticated resources are accessible to NexPloit, either directly from the Internet or via a Repeater.
+*   Your application and authenticated resources are accessible to Nexploit, either directly from the Internet or via a Repeater.

 ## Step-by-Step Guide